 In different ways the federal statute-sometimes reinforced by explicit state requirements-puts pressure on the state's governor to send a list of the state's electors before the electors communicate the outcome of their balloting.
-In addition to the "as soon as practicable" language of 3 U.S.C. § 6, some pressure is produced by the so-called "safe harbor" provision of 3 U.S.C. § 5 that played a role in the litigation surrounding the 2000 election.
+In addition to the "as soon as practicable" language of 3 U.S.C. §6, some pressure is produced by the so-called "safe harbor" provision of 3 U.S.C. § 5 that played a role in the litigation surrounding the 2000 election.
 Under Section 5, a "final determination of any controversy or contest concerning the appointment . . . of . . . electors" is to be "conclusive so far as the ascertainment of . . . electors" is concerned, if that determination has been "made at least six days before the time fixed for the meeting of the electors."
 At the same time, both federal and state statutes recognize the possibility of vacancies in the post of elector and for the designation of substitutes to fill those vacancies.
-These vacancies can occur for a variety of reasons, including in some states, provisions that attempted faithless voting constitutes resignation from the office of elector.
-But no provision that the Committee has located provides for gubernatorial correction of any list of the state's electors that had been sent in earlier.
+These vacancies can occur for a modern conditions, must be divined from materials almost as enigmatic as the dreams Joseph was called upon to interpret for Pharaoh."
+And he acknowledged that the Court had to "indulge some latitude of interpretation for changing times."
+Youngstown Sheet & Tube v.
+Sawyer, 343 U.S. 579, 634, 640 (1952) (Jackson, J., concurring), variety of reasons, including in some states provisions that attempted faithless voting constitutes resignation from the office of elector.
+But no provision that I have located provides for gubernatorial correction of any list of the state's electors that had been sent in earlier.
 This seems to be an unfortunate omission under existing state laws, which, as suggested above, may have made it easier for the joint meeting counting session to have concluded that the faithless 1960 Oklahoma vote was appropriately counted.